NooranTarek/Redhat-LINUX-/README.md

 # Redhat-LINUX-
 ![1](https://pentagram-production.imgix.net/2ac8ca0b-d505-46c1-9a5d-9b630a597716/ps_redhat_02.jpg?rect=%2C%2C%2C&w=640&crop=1&fm=jpg&q=70&auto=format&fit=crop&h=427)

 Install CentOS /RHEL
 What is the difference between cat and more command?

                   cat                                                            more
-concatenate files and print on the standard output         <t>       more is a filter for paging through text one screenful at a time.
+concatenate files and print on the standard output                more is a filter for paging through text one screenful at a time.
 This version is especially primitive. cat [OPTION]...
 [FILE]..                                          version is especially primitive. it shows all data at one time so we can scroll                    show data page by page by click enter